1997 Roby standoff: Standoff

 On September 22, 1997, three Christian County Sheriff's Office deputies arrived at Allen's house to serve the commitment papers.
 Accompanying the deputies was their friend Byron Dugger, Allen's brother.
 When the deputies knocked on her door, Allen answered holding a bolt action shotgun.
 The deputies and Duggan retreated to call for assistance from the Illinois State Police (ISP), who surrounded her property and initiated a standoff.
-ISP Director Terrance W. Gainer chose to simply wait for Allen to surrender, and stated police were "there for this woman's protection and for the protection of her neighbors.
+ISP Director Terrance Gainer chose to simply wait for Allen to surrender, and stated police were "there for this woman's protection and for the protection of her neighbors.
 I think we're doing the right thing.
 We can't afford not to."

 Over the course of the siege, which lasted 39 days, sheriff's deputies and state troopers tried numerous methods to coax Allen out of her house.
 At first, deputies fired 40 mm tear gas rounds into her house, hoping to smoke her out; however, Allen, familiar with the effects of tear gas from her medical career, covered herself in petroleum jelly and a wet towel, protecting her from the irritants in the gas.
 Attempts at using rubber bullets to stun her also failed, as she wore several layers of clothing stuffed with pillows and magazines, as well as multiple hats, ensuring they had little effect.
 When a police dog was sent to distract and calm Allen, she fired at it with her shotgun, wounding it.
 The utilities to Allen's property were also cut, again to little effect: she was using battery-powered devices, subsided on a preexisting stockpile of canned food, and had already been relying on bottled water after her property's well ran dry.

 Allen fired two shots over the course of the siege, but otherwise she stayed quiet inside her house for the majority of it, rarely venturing out onto her deck.
 Attempts at negotiating with her failed, as she refused to communicate with anyone outside her house.
 After several weeks of no progress, Gainer decided the best course of action was to have police withdraw from sight and monitor her from a distance, in the hopes that Allen would calm down and "resume a normal, unarmed routine".
 In an apparent attempt to "soothe her", police began to loudly play classical music and songs by Barry Manilow (apparently her favorite genre and music artist respectively) over speakers toward Allen's house.
 Hidden cameras were also placed on her property, including one hidden in a bucket on her back porch, but Allen would frequently notice them and cut their wires, disabling them.